 The national average cost for a breast lift in the United States is approximately $4,600, according to the American Society of Plastic Surgeons.
 However, this figure will be affected by your location, your plastic surgeon, the center at which the procedure is performed, and the extent of your aesthetic goals.

 Most health insurance providers will not cover the expense of a breast lift, since it is considered a cosmetic procedure.
 Be sure to speak with your plastic surgeon about all associated costs and payment options during your consultation.

-If you are unhappy with the firmness, contours, or shape of your breasts and you believe that a breast lift might be the solution for you, call the Plastic Surgery Clinic of Chicago to schedule a consultation.
-A board-certified plastic surgeon will talk with you about your aesthetic goals and discuss all treatment options available.
+If you are unhappy with the firmness, contours, or shape of your breasts and you believe that a breast lift might be the solution for you, call the Plastic Surgery Clinic of Chicago to schedule a consultation with Dr. Parit Patel.
+Dr. Patel will talk with you about your aesthetic goals and discuss all treatment options available.
 We will not perform any procedure unless we are certain that it is the best course of treatment for you.